How to Nail Your Google Display Advertising in 2022 Like a Pro

 Does Display Advertising Actually Work?

-Here 3 of them (with stats as proof):
+Here are a 3 them (with stats as proof):

 1. Leaderboard Ads

 Finance Online highlighted that specs of 728×90 (AKA Leaderboard Ads) tend to get higher click-through rates (CTR) than other displays.
 They also made up 57% of display ad sizes in 2019.
 These ads are most often placed at the top of web sites.
-They are seen as soon as a page loads.
+They are seen as soon as a page loads and thus capture a wide audience.

 We weren’t kidding when we established that video marketing was going to be HUGE this year and we have the stats to prove it.
 Business 2 Community noted a whopping increase in CTR by 18.4% on display ads that incorporate videos.